 For those who enjoy classical music, the Lobkowicz Palace hosts a daily concert in its Baroque Concert Hall.

-History, Science: The Museum Complex of the Národní Muzeum houses several noteworthy exhibits focusing on the history of the Czech lands from the 8th century through today.
+History, Science: The Museum Complex of the Národní Muzeum houses several notable exhibits focusing on the history of the Czech lands from the 8th century through today.
 It also contains multiple interesting science-based exhibits.
 Beyond the exhibits, the historic building has a beautiful interior with glass ceilings, a splendid dome, frescoes, and gilded reliefs.

 In my post about the Národní Muzeum, I provide a list of other museums that are part of its network, such as the Czech Museum of Music and the Vrchotovy Janovice Chateau.

 History, Religion, Architecture: One of my favorite experiences in Prague was visiting the Jewish District.
-The Jewish District, located in a beautiful section of Staré Mesto, is home to several synagogues and the Old Jewish Cemetary.
+The Jewish District, located in a beautiful section of Staré Mesto, is home to several synagogues and the Old Jewish Cemetery.
 Each synagogue houses an exhibit that focuses on the history and life of Jews in the Bohemian Lands.
 The admission pass for the Jewish District is valid for 3 days.

 History, Music, Art: Prague’s Obecní Dům (Municipal Hall) is a masterpiece of Art Nouveau style featuring works from two of Czechia’s greatest artists, Alphonse Mucha and Jan Preisler.
 Visitors can tour its concert hall, parlors, and other masterfully painted and decorated rooms.